 McKinsey Implementation is a fairly new term, having gained more attention in recent years, coupled with the overall trend of the management consulting industry towards implementing strategies for their clients, instead of merely halting at giving recommendations.

-This article provides a thorough understanding of what McKinsey Implementation is, and what the key differences between Implementation projects and Strategy projects.
+This article provides a thorough understanding of what McKinsey Implementation is and the key differences between Implementation projects and Strategy projects.
 Keep reading!

 No.2: A common misconception about McKinsey Implementation